How good is OUR school?

 Guidance for school staff and partners

-Part one of the resource includes guidance for school staff and partners to support to support them in developing the right culture and ethos as a context for effective learner participation.
+How good is OUR school part 1 (PDF) includes guidance for school staff and partners to support to support them in developing the right culture and ethos as a context for effective learner participation.
 It includes a definition features of highly-effective practice and challenge questions alongside case studies to support reflection and dialogue.
 There is guidance on supporting learners to engage in evidence gathering activities and to triangulate their evidence appropriately.
 The appendices included examples for further reading on this subject and an indication of how this resource links to How good is our school?(4th edition).

 Children and young people become more confident and enthusiastic when they see that their views are being taken seriously and acted upon.
 This resource will support schools to move beyond the work of pupil councils to ensure all learners have a strong voice in shaping their learning and the future development of their school.